Meghan Markle And Prince Harry’s Secret African Honeymoon Details Revealed

 — Vogue Magazine (@voguemagazine) June 13, 2018

-Royal expert Omid Scobie told Elle.com that the Palace stated up front there would be no honeymoon scoops: “Kensington Palace have said that the honeymoon is very much a private trip and they won’t be releasing details to the media.
+Royal expert Omid Scobie told Elle that the Palace stated up front there would be no honeymoon scoops: “Kensington Palace have said that the honeymoon is very much a private trip and they won’t be releasing details to the media.
 The couple shared so much during the wedding and now is the time for them to enjoy some privacy.”

 “Africa has played a huge role in Harry and Meghan’s relationship—it was the place they fell in love [and even where Harry bought the center diamond for Meghan’s ring,” Scobie said.
 “It’s the one side of the world where Harry says he feels like he can be himself.
 He has laid roots there and has a huge amount of love and respect for the African continent.”